Edna Golandsky

 Edna Golandsky is a classical music pianist, lecturer and pedagogue of renown.
 She is a graduate of the Juilliard School, where she studied under Rosina Lhévinne and Adele Marcus.
 She later studied privately during many years with noted pedagogue Dorothy Taubman, whom she considers her main influence.
 She has earned wide acclaim throughout the United States and abroad for her extraordinary ability to solve technical problems at the instrument and for her penetrating musical insight.
 Many well-known concert pianists frequently play for her in her New York studio, including Enescu Competition winner Josu De Solaun Soto, Chopin Competition laureate Gabriela Montero and Leeds Competition winner Ilya Itin.
-Golandsky co-founded the Taubman Institute, of which she was Associate Artistic Director from 1976-2002.
+Golandsky co-founded the Taubman Institute, of which she was Associate Artistic Director from 1976 to 2002.

 In June 2003, Golandsky and senior faculty members previously affiliated with the Taubman Institute formed the Golandsky Institute, which is a leading center for the study, advancement, and dissemination of the Taubman Approach.
-The Institute conducts an annual symposium and festival every July at Princeton University.
+The institute conducts an annual symposium and festival every July at Princeton University.